techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_04/Exercise_04.md

 ### <a name="create-package"></a> Create your own Package for Greenhouses

 1. Open your browser and navigate to the IoT Application Enablement URL provided by your instructor.
-Logon using the provided credentials paying attention to not select the **Remember me** checkbox
+Logon using the provided credentials paying attention **do not select the Remember me** checkbox
 	![](images/001.png)

 1. Do not save the password in your browser